 - 1 Tablespoon pure maple syrup or honey

-- In a medium bowl, gently toss strawberries, avocado and jicama.
-Juice lime over mixture, add maple syrup or honey.
+- In a medium bowl, gently toss 1 cup strawberries, 1 diced avocado and ½ cup diced jicama.
+Juice lime over mixture, add 1 Tablespoon maple syrup or honey.

 - Taste for desired flavor and add more lime juice and/or syrup to taste.